GrosseMilchstrasse/soop-clip-dl/README.md

-# Soop vod download
+# Soop clipped from vod download

 ## Introduction

-This project is a Python program that allows users to download `.ts` video segments from a `.m3u8` playlist URL from **https://www.sooplive.co.kr/**, combine them into a single video file, and clean up the temporary files afterward.
+This project is a Python program that allows users to clip and download `.m4s` video segments from a `.m3u8` playlist URL from **https://www.sooplive.co.kr/**, combine them into a single video file.
 This is particularly useful for handling media files from streaming services that deliver content as multiple small segments.

 ## How to Use

-This guide provides instructions on setting up the program for beginners, including installing Python, creating a virtual environment, and installing the necessary packages.
+This guide provides instructions on setting up the program for beginners, including installing Python, creating a virtual environment, and installing the necessary packages or you can JUST RUN IT because this only use common dependencies.

 ### Prerequisites

 1. **Python 3.7+**: Ensure you have Python installed on your system.
 You can download it from [Python's official website](https://www.python.org/downloads/).

-2. **FFmpeg**: The program uses FFmpeg to combine `.ts` files into a single video.
-Download and install FFmpeg from [FFmpeg's official website](https://ffmpeg.org/download.html).
+2. **FFmpeg**: The program uses FFmpeg to download edited m3u8

-3. **m3u8**: To find m3u8 files you should check by inspecting the website and check Network element or using add-on like hls downloader, remember to download soop vod m3u8
+3. **m3u8**: To find m3u8 url you can use browser add on and find something like this "https://vod-archive-global-cdn-z02.sooplive.co.kr/spkt/vod/..._1_.mp4/manifest.m3u8?cv=v1"

 ### Step-by-Step Setup